TonioGela/blog/content/just.en/index.md

         decrypts files
 ```

 But let's add a **slow-changing configuration** to the scenario, which changes so often that it doesn't justify a refactor to add a library like [Ciris] to your code.
-Maybe there are some **non-power users** that need to change that configuration once a week or month _because of reasons_.
+Maybe some **non-power users** need to change that configuration once a week or month _because of reasons_.

 What's missing?
 Maybe there's a local MySql that needs to be queried for maintenance operations, or perhaps a remote database/storage/service/whatever that requires another command-line tool to be interacted with.